-Work With Purpose: Everyone wants to work for companies like Google and Apple because they are innovative and fun, and as a consumer you appreciate the products they produce.
+Work With Purpose: Everyone wants to work for companies like Google and Apple because they are innovative and fun and because you appreciate the products they produce as a consumer.
 Most organizations are very traditional and at times, it can be difficult to create something new or add value to make a difference in an organization or community.
 This could also be related to working on interesting projects.
 The majority of work in the professional services realm carries a lot of tactical, repetitive tasks.
 This is just the nature of the work.
 Sometimes you are stuck doing monotonous, boring tasks.
 However, keeping your eyes on the prize can present creative and rewarding work opportunities!

-Always try to find opportunities to strengthen your skills or identify new opportunities for yourself to create the “fun work”.
-Who knows, maybe someone will notice and you’ll be rewarded for your efforts!
-Most managers would appreciate you going above and beyond if it doesn’t affect your main duties.
+Always try to find opportunities to strengthen your skills or identify new opportunities for yourself to create the “fun work.”
+Who knows, maybe someone will notice, and you’ll be rewarded for your efforts!
+Most managers would appreciate you going above and beyond as long as it doesn’t affect your main duties.

 If that still isn’t enough, I suggest volunteering and getting involved in your community to have a sense of purpose in your work.
 You can acquire some great skills, like leadership, that you wouldn’t necessarily obtain right now from the 9-5 job.

-Flexibility: Privileges like flexible hours and working from home need to be earned before granted.
-You need to prove to your employer that you are a responsible, honest, and reliable individual.
+Flexibility: Privileges like flexible hours and working from home need to be earned before they are granted.
+You need to prove to your employer that you are a responsible, honest and reliable individual.
 Once you have consistently proven yourself, then you have enough supporting evidence to make a request for more flexible work arrangements.